-Both of the previously mentioned storage media are in different physical locations, outside of the central servers of HARICA, protected from exposure to water and fire.
+Both previously mentioned storage media are in distant physical locations, protected from exposure to water and fire.
 Appropriate measures have been taken to protect all media from deterioration.

-If reusable media storage is used (e.g. memory flash disks) files shall be securely deleted in order to avoid object re-use.
+If reusable media storage is used (e.g. memory flash disks) files shall be securely deleted to avoid object re-use, using methods described in section 6.2.10.